 For children with Down syndrome, we also found a high median LOS in the first year of 14.8 days and 91.3% of all children with Down syndrome were hospitalised in the first year.
 As approximately half of the children with Down syndrome have additional major anomalies [21], this means that children with Down syndrome without additional major anomalies are likely to be hospitalised within the first year.
 A study from Australia found that children with Down syndrome were 5.2 times more in hospital than reference children and that 30% of the stays were of more than 7 days [22].

 We did not look at the reason for the hospitalizations in this study and thus hospitalizations that are not related to the congenital anomaly are also included.
 The inclusion of the reference children, however, allows the additional hospital stays related to the congenital anomaly to be estimated.
 We have shown that children with congenital anomalies in general and those with specific anomalies have far longer hospital stays than children without congenital anomalies and this cannot only be explained by the surgeries needed for their congenital anomaly.
 For most of the specific congenital anomalies included in this study surgery takes place within the first year after birth, although for children with a cleft palate or hypospadias corrective surgery may take place later {23,24,25,26].
 Despite that, children with congenital anomalies are also more often hospitalised at ages 1-4 years and median LOS is longer compared to reference children.
+The hospital stays may be due to medical treatment and examinations related to the congenital anomaly or it may be due to infections, accidents or in other ways unrelated to the anomaly.

 The main strength of this study is the population-based setting covering all children and not only those referred to tertiary hospitals for treatment.
 In addition, the EUROCAT registries have high levels of case ascertainment and use standardised definitions and coding of congenital anomalies to ensure consistency across Europe.
 The use of reference children for comparison enables interpretation of the results for children with congenital anomalies in the context of results for unaffected children.
 The use of reference children will also adjust for trends over time and step-changes within health records systems.
 Data linkage between congenital anomaly registries and hospital databases gives a more precise estimate of the number of days in hospital because all hospital admissions are included, thus, not only admissions with a congenital anomaly discharge diagnosis are included but also hospitalisations due to, for example, an infection [7].
 Another strength of the study is the use of a common data model, enabling standardised scripts to efficiently and consistently analyse data from all linked datasets.
 This has resulted in the creation of a large, standardised cohort across Europe, allowing data from different hospital database systems to be compared across regions and pooled to generate European results.